quantumlib/Cirq/docs/ionq/service.md

 result = service.run(circuit=circuit, repetitions=100, target='qpu')

 # The return object of run is a cirq.Result object.
-# From this object one can get a histogram of results.
+# From this object you can get a histogram of results.
 histogram = result.histogram(key='x')
 print(f'Histogram: {histogram}')